jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

 # Testing temperature and Humidity Sensor by using Arduino Software

-The process is same as the wiringpi, but there will be slight changes in the circuit diagram and we re going to use the ESP32.
+The process is same as wiringpi, but there are slight changes in the circuit diagram.
+We are going to use ESP32.

 ## Hardware Requirements